-When dealing with content strategy, your main concern should be to ensure that people are interested in the topic.
-At any given time, you can rest be assured that there is a prospect who is not aware they have to care about the solutions you offer for a problem.
-When you do your research, and you gather your statistics, you can be sure that you will attract the people’s attention.
+When dealing with content strategy, ensure that people are interested in the topic.
+When you do your research, you gather your statistics.
+Hence can be sure that you will attract people’s attention.
 When making the awareness content, remember that it needs to be simple and have the capacity always to grab attention.

 This falls under the educational category where you have to educate and feed the customer with rich information.

 At this juncture, we are assuming that the prospect is aware that the industry is facing challenges.
-It is time for you to enlighten them on how they can overcome these challenges and improve the performance of their jobs.
+It is time for you to enlighten them on how they can overcome these challenges.
 Remember, it is not about the product; you are educating them on how they can be better at their jobs.